PierreSenellart/provsql/doc/source/dev/data-modification.rst

   interval (tests ``&&`` overlap);
 - :sqlfunc:`history` -- full history of rows matching a key.

-All four functions live entirely in PL/pgSQL.
-They contain no C code: every operation reduces to a query against the target table plus a call to :sqlfunc:`provenance_evaluate` with the union-of-intervals semiring.
+All four functions have PL/pgSQL bodies: every operation reduces to a query against the target table plus a call to :sqlfunc:`sr_temporal`, which delegates to :sqlfunc:`provenance_evaluate_compiled`, the compiled |cpp|
+union-of-intervals evaluator.